Tomáš Drucker

-Tomáš Drucker (born 20 July 1978) is a Slovak manager and politician who serves as the Minister of Education.
+Tomáš Drucker (born 20 July 1978) is a Slovak manager and politician who has served as Deputy Prime Minister for the Recovery Plan and Knowledge Economy and as Minister of Education.
 From 2016 to 2018, he served as the Minister of Health and subsequently the Minister of Interior Affairs for less than a month in March and April 2018.
 He is a graduate of the London Business School's Sloan program.

 Early life

 Drucker studied computer science at the Slovak University of Technology in Bratislava and law at the University of Trnava.
 In 2023, he obtained the Sloan Master in Management and Leadership (MSc Sloan) from the London Business School.

 Business career

 Between 1997 and 2012, Drucker worked in the private sector in management positions while having served on boards of various public enterprises from 2006.

 In 2012, Drucker became the CEO of Slovenská pošta, a state-run mail service giant, which he managed to make profitable while avoiding large-scale layoffs.
 Drucker made a fundamental impact on the positive management whilst creating new areas of provided services.

 In 2016, Drucker received the Forbes magazine and consulting firm PwC award "The Most Respected CEO 2016".